top of page

 • Leaders who regulate pressure instead of transmitting it

-How This Work Shows Up Operationally
+How This Shows Up Inside Operations

 • Meetings resolve faster